The 5 Ways to Build a Mobile App

 RAD is a good solution for internal uses in cases when you’re not worried too much about UI, performance, and things of that nature.
 It could get pricey, depending on the platform you’re using.
 But those platforms will likely have an infrastructure that will aid you and a service layer that can build things for you.

-Cookie Cutter Apps — Really good solution if the app is just a hobby, and you’re trying to keep your budget as low as possible.
+Cookie Cutter Apps — These app makers are a really good solution if the app is just a hobby, and you’re trying to keep your budget as low as possible.
 Not recommended for apps that are mission critical to your business.
 If you just want to get an app out there quickly and you’re not worried about functionality, cookie cutters are usually beautiful and cheap.

 BuildFire — This method allows you to create an app from scratch with no technical skills whatsoever.
-Even if you have technical skills, you can use BuildFire to do whatever you want with your app.
+Even if you have technical skills, you can use BuildFire to do whatever you want with your app with limitless customization.
 Alternatively, you have BuildFire developers build something for you.

 It also has a backend infrastructure that you can utilize.
 This solution ensures that you won’t have to deal with database servers, security, compliance, and things of that nature.
 BuildFire takes care of all of that for you.